 At summer's end, corn's lowly husks become decorating stars.
 A quick dip in fabric dye sets them aglow in ruby, indigo and gold, leaving vibrant raw material for easy and long-lasting fall crafts.

 You can dye husks on ears of dried corn to make radiant centerpieces or mantel displays, or use just the husks for the crafts on the next slides.
 No, you won't have to shuck a mountain of corn-instead, buy an inexpensive package of tamale wrappers at a Mexican market or online.

-To dye, mix 1⁄2 cup of liquid fabric dye (such as Rit) with 2 quarts hot water in a large vessel.
+To dye, mix 1/2 cup of liquid fabric dye (such as Rit) with 2 quarts hot water in a large vessel.
 Immerse the husks in the dye bath for 15 to 30 minutes, turning occasionally, until desired color develops, and then transfer to layered paper towels.
 If you dye husks with the ears still attached, prop them so only the husks are submerged, and let them dry before displaying.
 See the dyeing process step-by-step.

 Corn husk projects

 Decorate your tabletop, buffet and wall with our colorful corn husk projects.
 Click or tap ahead to see how to make candlestick collars, napkin rings, plate charges, husk flowers and a wreath.

 Pro tip To prevent dye transfer, seal all finished projects with polyurethane spray.